PGY2 Ambulatory Care Residency

 PGY2 pharmacy residency programs build on Doctor of Pharmacy (PharmD) education and PGY1 pharmacy residency programs to contribute to the development of clinical pharmacists in advanced or specialized areas of practice.
 PGY2 residencies provide residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into the provision of patient care or other advanced practice settings.
 Residents who successfully complete an accredited PGY2 pharmacy residency should be prepared for clinical pharmacist and/or academic appointments and be positioned to obtain board certification in the area of specialty practice.

-The mission of the PGY2 Ambulatory Care Pharmacy residency program at the University of North Texas (UNT) System College of Pharmacy (SCP) and UNT Health is to further develop knowledge, skills, and abilities in ambulatory care practice.
-An emphasis will be placed on teaching and academia within the resident’s training at UNTSCP.
-UNTSCP is Texas’ first college of pharmacy located on an academic health science center campus which includes Schools of Osteopathic Medicine, Public Health, Physician Assistant Studies, Physical Therapy, and Biomedical Sciences.
-The UNT Health Science Center, located in Fort Worth’s Cultural District, provides unique opportunities for interprofessional education and research collaboration.
-Student and resident training is fully integrated at the primary practice site, UNT Health clinics.
+The mission of the PGY2 Ambulatory Care Pharmacy Residency Program at the University of North Texas (UNT) System College of Pharmacy, also known as the HSC College of Pharmacy (HSCCP) is to further develop knowledge, skills, and abilities in ambulatory care practice.
+An emphasis will be placed on teaching and academia within the resident’s training at HSCCP.
+HSCCP is Texas’ first college of pharmacy located on an academic health science center campus which includes Schools of Osteopathic Medicine, Public Health, Physician Assistant Studies, Physical Therapy, and Biomedical Sciences.
+The UNT Health Science Center at Fort Worth is in the city’s cultural district and provides unique opportunities for interprofessional education and research collaboration.
+Student and resident training is fully integrated at the primary practice site, HSC Health clinics.
 Additional learning experiences are available with affiliated organizations in the Dallas/Fort Worth metropolitan area.
 Graduates of this program will be prepared for careers in ambulatory care, academia, or other subspecialty positions.

 Residency Program Director: